sqmk/huejay/README.md

 ## Logo

 Huejay's initial logo was designed by scorpion6 on Fiverr.
-Font used is Lago Bold.
+Font used is Lato Bold.

 ## License